NACLab/ngc-learn/docs/demonstrations/demo4_sparse_coding.md

 $ python viz_filters.py --model_fname=sc_ista/model0.ngc --output_dir=sc_ista/
 ```

-and you should obtain a filter plot similar to the one below:
+and you should obtain a filter plot like the one below:

 <img src="../images/demo4/sc_ista_filters.jpg" width="450" />